pakiZBRG/hh-template/README.md

 - `POLYGONSCAN_API_KEY` - API key from [Polygonscan](https://polygonscan.com/) for contract verification

 ## Install
 When utlizing the `npm i` command, both contract and client dependecies will be installed.
-Also, contracts will be deployed and verified to Goerli and Mumbai testnets

 ### ERESOLVE unable to resolve dependency tree
 If `npm i` throws an error: